 Courses include Anatomy, Physiology, Pathophysiology, Physical Diagnosis, Medical Terminology, Microbiology, Legal and Ethical Issues, Pharmacology, Clinical Medicine and Surgery (a multi-discipline review of all medicine and surgery), Clinical Laboratory Medicine, Clinical Behavioral Medicine, Clinical Procedures and Surgical Skills, Life Support Procedures and Skills, Clinical Genetics, Domestic Violence training, OSHA "Blood borne Pathogen" training, and Interpretation of the Medical Literature.

 (Note: Many applicants may have completed similar courses in other institutions.
-No course exemptions for previous course work completed prior to admission will be considered except by expressed permission of the Program Director and the College of Health Care Sciences Dean.
+No course exemptions for previous course work completed prior to admission will be considered except by expressed permission of the Program Director and the School of Health Sciences dean.
 The PA program curriculum is subject to change and /or modification at any time).

 The PA-S(2): Clinical Education (12 months)